 Another area where l-theanine benefits are by creating stable alpha brain waves.
 Alpha brain waves are the waves that lead to a deep feeling of peace and enhance creativity and productivity.
 They also increase pain tolerance and boost resilience to stress.

-Since alpha brain waves are linked with relaxed mental states, they can also affect and regulate your episodes of anger.
+Since alpha brain waves are linked with relaxed mental conditions, they can also impact and regulate your episodes of anger.

-Many experts believe that increasing alpha activity might help reduce stress and anxiety, as well as help people, stay relaxed.
-Some research also points out that people experiencing depressive episodes have impaired alpha activity and improving this activity might be a potential way of treating low mood and anger.
+Many experts believe that increasing alpha activity might help reduce stress symptoms, fatigue, and anxiety, as well as help people stay relaxed.
+Some research also points out that people experiencing depressive episodes have impaired alpha activity and improving this activity might be a potential way of treating low mood, and anger.

 Anger and stress go hand in hand and often feed off of each other.
 To address one, you must also pay heed to the other.